top of page

 Hands-On Application

-This module establishes mastery of fixed-income valuation from fundamental DCF frameworks to sophisticated sensitivity-based approximation models used in institutional trading and risk management.
-Participants develop dual capabilities in full revaluation techniques for precise pricing and partial revaluation approaches for efficient large-scale portfolio analytics.
-Coverage spans US Treasury Bills and coupon-bearing Notes/Bonds with comprehensive P&L attribution, Delta (DV01) and convexity sensitivity analysis, first-order and second-order Taylor expansion approximations with validation against full revaluation benchmarks, and IFRS 9/US GAAP fair value accounting including HFT/HTM classifications and FVTPL/FVOCI treatment.
-The module extends to fixed-income derivatives including Interest Rate Swaps, Cross-Currency Swaps, and Swaptions, implementing multi-curve discounting frameworks and Greeks-based approximation models—bridging cash instruments and derivatives valuation within unified analytical frameworks used in modern multi-asset risk systems.
+Establishes dual competency in full revaluation and sensitivity-based partial revaluation — the two workhorses of institutional trading and risk management.
+Coverage spans US Treasury Bills and coupon-bearing Notes/Bonds with comprehensive P&L attribution, DV01/KRDV01 and Convexity/KRC analysis, and first- and second-order Taylor expansion approximations validated against full revaluation benchmarks.
+The module addresses IFRS 9 and US GAAP fair value accounting, including HFT/HTM classifications and FVTPL/FVOCI treatment.
+Fixed-income derivatives, such as Interest Rate Swaps, Cross-Currency Swaps, and Swaptions, are priced within multi-curve discounting structures, with Greeks-based approximation models bridging cash and derivatives analytics within unified risk models.

 0